Comder101/Comder101/README.md

 - ⚡ Fun fact: ...
 -->

 Welcome to my GitHub profile!
-I'm a passionate software developer from Pune, India with a focus on full-stack development and a love for open-source contributions.
+I'm a passionate Software Developer from Pune, India with a focus on full-stack development and a love for open-source contributions.

 Do connect with me on LinkedIn : [![LinkedIn](https://img.shields.io/badge/LinkedIn-blue?style=flat-square&logo=linkedin&logoWidth=20)](https://www.linkedin.com/in/pratikvmore/)